microsoft/Windows-IoT-Samples/I2CPortExpander/CS/README.md

 3. Communicates over I2C with the port expander to check the status of the tactile switch (is it pressed or not) at regular intervals

-4. Displays the LED on/off status and the tactile switch pressed/released status to the display attached to the Upboard
+4. Displays the LED on/off status and the tactile switch pressed/released status to the display attached to the UP Board

 5. Stops flashing the LED when the tactile switch is pressed and restarts flashing the LED when the tactile switch is released